All about the Grade 182 "Special"

 Webster Clay Ball was given authority as the Chief Time Inspector in 1891 after the deadly Kipton, Ohio crash, tasked with enforcing strict requirements for railroad timepieces.
 Seth Thomas was one company that complied with Webb Ball's new accuracy standards, which specified that any railroad grade watch must be American-made, open-face 16 or 18-size, lever-set, have a minimum of 17 jewels, and be equipped with a steel escape wheel, a micro-regulator, and a bold Arabic dial.
 Railroad workers were required to submit their watches for regular inspection, and the most important criteria was that any watch had to be accurate to within 30 seconds a week.

 How many rail lines chose to comply is debatable, because by the turn of the century there were some 11,000 miles of track, owned by hundreds of companies located in a dozen different states.
+Here are the few Seth Thomas variants that were railroad acceptable, which meant that they could be considered for railroad service by individual rail lines, and those models that were specifically meant for use on the railroad.

 Acceptable Models